Polymer/old-docs-site/articles/unit-testing-elements.md

     assert.equal(s.selected, null);
   });

 **Note:** You can include a `done();` statement at the very end of your assertions.
 This is an optional callback that is useful for testing work that is asynchronous.
-Next, run `wct` to ensure everything is working as expected.
+Next, run `wct test` to ensure everything is working as expected.

 Next, add the core-selector-tests.html file we've started work on to `test/index.html`.
 We can use the `loadSuites()` method to achieve this so that it is run with all of our other tests: